In your WordPress admin dashboard, go to

 Save and continue.

-On the next step ("Scopes"), do nothing.
+In the next 2 steps ("Scopes" and "Test users"), do nothing.
 Just hit

 Save and continue.